FIRST TIME? COMPLETE FORMS BEFORE YOU VISIT

 I've never climbed but the kids would love to give it a go, can we just turn up?

 You can, to boulder!
 Adults can watch a short safety video, answer some simple questions then register to be able to boulder.
 A registered adult (over 18) can supervise up to 2 children at a time in the bouldering areas.
 We have a family-friendly bouldering area upstairs suitable for all ages and a bouldering area downstairs suitable for over 8s.
-Please be aware that the downstairs area will have time restrictions for under 8s and the upstairs area will have a capacity cap to keep everyone safe.
+Please be aware that the downstairs area has time restrictions for under 8s and the upstairs area has a capacity cap to keep everyone safe.
 To use the roped area or auto-belays you would need to complete an appropriate beginners course or auto belay induction.
 Taster sessions include auto belay inductions.

 My kids are really keen to give climbing a go.
 Can I bring them and only supervise as I wouldn't want to climb myself?

 We’d encourage everyone to give it a go but can also allow non-climbing adults (over 18) to closely supervise up to 2 children in the bouldering areas at no charge to the adult.
 Non-climbing adults can watch a short safety video, answer some simple questions then register to supervise up to 2 children at a time.
 We have a bouldering area upstairs suitable for all ages and a bouldering area downstairs suitable for over 8s.
-Please be aware that the downstairs area will have time restrictions for under 8s and the upstairs area will have a capacity cap to keep everyone safe.
+Please be aware that the downstairs area has time restrictions for under 8s and the upstairs area has a capacity cap to keep everyone safe.
 For the kids to use the roped area or auto belays you would either need to book a Taster or Beginners’ Courses or sign them up to our regular youth classes.

-Will there be a gym?
+Is there be a gym?

 Can I drop my kids off so they can climb on their own?